alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 Y_train.isna().sum()
 ```

-Disarding the missing values safely in X_train is also encouraged by the fact that, **when there is a missing consumption in X_train, there is also a missing value in Y_train**.
+Discarding the missing values safely in X_train is also encouraged by the fact that, **when there is a missing consumption in X_train, there is also a missing value in Y_train**.
 If we choose imputation, we also need to impute Y_train, which is a very risky operation.

 ## Global vs. per appliance consumption